WITF-TV: History

 After leasing space at the Hershey Community Center for 15 years, the Milton Hershey School Trust sold the building in 1979 to Hershey Foods.
 As a result, WITF radio and television were forced to contemplate a move, examining sites in Derry and South Hanover townships; the stations looked at a new build site which would cost about the same as renovations it had previously planned.
 In late 1979, the governing board for the stations entered into an agreement under which WITF would have owned and operated a new, 46000 ft2 facility at Harrisburg Area Community College.
 Robert F. Larson, the president and general manager, noted that the proximity to the Commonwealth capital and educational institutions made a site in Harrisburg desirable.
 However, the board discovered it would not actually own the land, which was a deal-breaker for WITF and led to the college proposal being dropped.
 Instead, the council mulled other sites and a proposal to create mini-studios throughout its service area.
 A nine-acre site was considered and then shelved in early 1981 due to concerns about federal funding cutbacks from the new Reagan administration.
 Headquarters were initially moved to a Hershey building shared with the public library, but the station ultimately secured facilities on Locust Road in northeast Harrisburg, in the form of the closing Anna L. Carter Elementary School in Susquehanna Township; the closure of the school attracted some opposition to the move from residents.
 The stations moved in November 1982, with the community of license changing from Hershey to Harrisburg.

 Spurred by growth and technological changes, and with 50 more employees than it had in 1982, WITF launched a capital campaign in 2002 to build a new, $22.2 million public media center on a site in Swatara Township, adjacent to Interstate 283.
 Not only was the Locust Road site hard to find, it lacked an elevator and was not compliant with the Americans with Disabilities Act.
 Ground was broken in 2005, and staff moved into the new facility in 2006.

+In April 2023, WITF and Steinman Communications announced Steinman's plans to donate its LNP Media Group, which includes LNP newspaper based in Lancaster, to WITF, effective that June.
+The two groups plan to partner on a new nonprofit promoting civic engagement.
+In October 2024, WITF and LNP eliminated 24 positions, which amounted to 10% of total staff.